 VA-accredited lawyers also work on contingency.
 So, it won’t cost you any money upfront and only a small fee if you win your claim.
 If your appealed case wins, then the VA is still required to pay your legal fees.

-If you have VA disability claim questions, LegalASAP can help connect you with a veteran’s disability lawyer in your area.
+If you have VA disability claim questions, LegalASAP can help connect you with a veteran’s disability lawyer in your area who will help you in every step of the legal process.
 Contact us today to get started.